mikelevins/bard/0.4/doc/bard.md

 The expression `#<fixnum>` is a **value constraint**.
 It means we expect the Bard reader to construct the value of the next expression respecting restrictions that we specify.
 In this case, we specified a type of `<fixnum>`, which means Bard must use a `<fixnum>` to represent `1`.
 Bard can also use the value constraint to deduce that the return type of the function is `<fixnum>`, since we've now specified exactly what representation we mean.

-There was no need for the value constraint in the definition of `numerator` because Bard already knew the type of `r`; we said what it was in the `with:` clause.
+There was no need for the value constraint in the definition of `numerator` because Bard already knew the type of `r`; we said what it was in the `with` clause.